-Grown in the Jiangsu province of China, the tea bushes are planted between peach and plum trees that impart some of thier fragrance to the leaves.
-When they are still warm after de-enzyming, small mounds are rolled by hand in three stages.
+Grown in the Jiangsu province of China, this curly-leafed tea is traditionally planted next to peach and plum trees, and the tea bushes absorb the fragrance from the blossoms and fruit.
+When the leaves are still warm after the first stage of processing, small mounds are rolled by hand in three stages.
 The delicate, pliant leaves are transformed into the recognizable spiral shape.

 Green teas are delicate; the brew best at low temperature for short periods of time.

 |Brew Quantity:||1 tsp to 6-8oz or 5g to 177-237ml of water|